landofcoder/pos-app-frontend-js/README.md

 We want to make a cross-platform POS frontend application for multi ecommerce Platform (Magento 2, Prestashop, Woocommerce,..)
 - We developed POS frontend app with Reactjs, Electron (we just published source code)
 - Backend we are using Magento 2 with some extensions support extra REST API, use magento 2 backend REST APIs (we published all modules repo)
-- Between POS app and Magento 2 backend we are using API Gateway with Nodejs, Mongodb, NestJS (it is simply and we will public source code then)
+- Between POS app and Magento 2 backend we are using API Gateway with Nodejs, Mongodb, NestJS (it is simply management connector application)

 ## How it work